kosmobiker/godel_mlflow_demo/README.md

 <img src="https://cdn.bulldogjob.com/system/companies/logos/000/002/343/original/godel_logo_colored.png"  width="600" height="200">

-A small demo for Cozy Godel DS Catchup
+***A small demo for Cozy Godel DS Catchup***
+___

 ## Agenda:

 1. What is MLflow?
 2. How to install MLflow and run it?
+3. Optuna
-3. Case study: House pricing predictions
+4. Case study: House pricing predictions
-    * Model Selection
+    * Simple Trainer
     * Hyperparameter Optimization

+___

 ## What is MLflow?
-### Experiment tracking:

-Keeping track of all the relevant information from an ML experiment; varies from experiment to experiment.
-Experiment tracking helps with Reproducibility, Organization and Optimization.

-Tracking experiments in spreadsheets helps but falls short in all the key points.

-### MLflow Modules:

 *"An Open source platform for the machine learning lifecycle"*

 <img src="https://mlflow.org/images/MLflow-logo-final-white-TM.png"  width="500" height="200">

+[**Mlflow**](https://mlflow.org/docs/latest/index.html) is an open-source platform for the complete machine learning life cycle that allows data scientists to manage their end-to-end machine learning workflow.
+It provides tools for tracking experiments, packaging code into reproducible runs, and sharing and deploying models.
+Mlflow is designed to work with a variety of machine learning libraries and languages and supports popular storage and deployment platforms.
+Mlflow helps data scientists to keep track of their experiments, share their results with others, and reproduce their work in a systematic and organized way.

+### MLflow Modules:

 It's a Python package with four main modules: